LaunchCodeEducation/skills-back-end-java/materials/exercises/hello-spring/README.md

 You can reference the [source code on GitHub][source].

-*Note:* After downloading and unzipping the starter files from [start.spring.io](http://start.spring.io/), move them to an appropraite place on your filesystem before importing into Eclipse.
+*Note:* After downloading and unzipping the starter files from [start.spring.io](http://start.spring.io/), move them to an appropriate place on your filesystem before importing into Eclipse.
 This is not done in the video.

 [hello-spring]: https://youtu.be/Kgnr9oMpcx8
 [source]: https://github.com/LaunchCodeEducation/hello-spring